 Explore the temple with your guide before enjoying the magical sunset at the temple.
 Watching the sun set, sat on one of the temple's ancient walls, is a magical experience.

 Believed to be the world's largest religious building, this temple is the perfect fusion of symbolism and symmetry and a source of pride and strength to all Khmers.
 Built in the 12th century by King Suryavarman II, this is the most famous temple at Angkor.

 We begin by unraveling the mysteries of the bas-reliefs that tell of tales from Hindu mythology and of the glories of the Khmer empire.
 Stretching for almost one kilometer, these intricate carvings are a candidate for the world's longest unbroken piece of art.
 Following in the footsteps of the devout and the destructive before us, we then continue to the upper levels of the inner sanctuary.
 The final steps to the upper terrace of Angkor are the steepest of all, as pilgrims of old were to stoop on their pilgrimage to encounter the Gods.
-Finally the pinnacle, the sacred heart of Angkor Wat, a blend of spirituality and symmetry so perfect that few moments will measure up.
+Finally the pinnacle, the sacred heart of Angkor Wat, is a blend of spirituality and symmetry so perfect that few moments will measure up.